-A guide to the archetypes and symbols that hide behind the images of Vasilisa, the mysterious horsemen, the skull with burning eyes, and Baba Yaga.
+A guide to the archetypes and symbols that hide behind the images of Vasilisa, mysterious riders, a skull with burning eyes, and Baba Yaga.

-Vasilisa the Beautiful is the very girl with the skull-lantern from the famous Bilibin illustration.
-She...
+Vasilisa the Beautiful — that same girl with the skull-lantern from the famous Bilibin illustration.
+She has...

 In this book, Vasilisa's journey is explored from two perspectives.
 Firstly, according to the theory of V. Y. Propp, with numerous parallels in folklore and folk customs.
-Secondly, from the perspective of Jungian psychology and the theory of archetypes: the death of the 'good mother,' encounters in the dark forest, challenges from Yaga, respect for the Mystery, liberation from the power of the Shadow.
-In this context, the plot and images of the tale turn out to be a reflection of the processes occurring in the human psyche.
+Secondly, from the perspective of Jungian psychology and the theory of archetypes: the death of the "good mother," encounters in the dark forest, Yaga's trials, respect for the Mystery, liberation from the Shadow's power.
+In this context, the plot and images of the fairy tale turn out to be reflections of the processes occurring in the human psyche.

-Folklorist and psychologist Vladimir Ryabov invites us to look deeply into the tale and see in it a universal story of inner transformation.
-To discover what this story can tell about ourselves.
+Folklorist and psychologist Vladimir Ryabov invites us to look deep into the fairy tale and see in it a universal story of inner transformation.
+To learn what this story can tell us about ourselves.

 Author: Владимир Рябов